424 20th Street West

 Exhibitions and events are free and open to the public.

 AKA is always looking for volunteers to assist at upcoming events including receptions, fundraisers and artist talks.
 After 10 hours of time, volunteers receive a year long membership to AKA.
 Let us know what kind of volunteer work you’re interested in and when you’re available.
-We can use help during installations, bar service during openings, food preparation for openings, and more.
+We can use help during installations, hospitality during openings, and more.
 Contact us at firstname.lastname@example.org or (306) 652-0044.

 AKA accepts submissions on an ongoing basis for project/exhibition proposals that consider AKA’s history and setting.